fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/final-project/final-project.md

 ### Milestone 1: Project Proposal

-The first milestone for the final project is proposing what you and your team will work on.
+The first milestone for the project is proposing what you and your team will work on.
 You should start by brainstorming ideas with your teammate, and then reaching out for feedback.
 Milestone 1 is where your team commits to a project direction that is feasible, data-backed, and technically meaningful.
 Think of this as a lightweight "engineering + research pitch": you should convince us you can build something non-trivial, evaluate it, and explain why it matters.

 #### M1 Objectives